 For the Creamy Peanut Butter Frosting:

-- 2-4 tablespoons Plant-based milk almond, soy, etc
+- 2 to 4 tablespoons plant-based milk almond, soy, etc

 For the Banana Blondies:

-- Heat your oven to 350F and line the bottom of an 8X8-inch baking pan with parchment paper or aluminum foil.
-Spray with a light coating of vegetable spray.
+- Preheat oven to 350°F/175°C and spray an 8×8-inch baking pan with a light coating of vegetable spray.

 - In a separate, small bowl combine the flour and salt and give it a whisk to combine.
 Add the flour to the banana batter.
 Stir to combine.